INRIA/zelus/readme.md

 cd examples && make
 ```

-The excutables can be found in each example directory (e.g., `horloge/horloge_main.exe`).
+The executables can be found in each example directory (e.g., `horloge/horloge_main.exe`).

 ## Development